 This artful evening kicked off at 6pm with the Kessler Reception where sponsors and their guests were treated to an exclusive, private performance by Orlando Ballet.
 The main event doors opened at 7pm where everyone enjoyed special access to the Orlando Museum of Art and a chance to mingle with our featured artists whose work was included in the Art Show and Auction.

-Our exciting program included a live speed-painting performance by Rock Demarco and info-tainment from guest speakers: Michael S. Jaffee, MD and Steven DeKosky, MD of University of Florida Health.
+The evening’s exciting program included a live speed-painting performance by Rock Demarco and info-tainment from guest speakers: Michael S. Jaffee, MD and Steven DeKosky, MD of University of Florida Health.
 This creative event experience offered unique tasting stations, a selection of organic beer and wine and surprises around every corner.
 Guest Emcee Scott Maxwell (popular Orlando Sentinel columnist) led the evening’s festivities.
 Among many exciting presentations, the founder of the Art of Medicine, Ken LaRoe and his wife, Cindy presented the inaugural Art of Medicine Award to Richard Kessler, President and CEO of Kessler Collection.
 The evening flowed to a close with a moonlit dessert reception in the art fountain court at 10pm.
-Black tie was optional – show your artsy side!

 Ken and Cindy LaRoe, MD